Adi1508/git-lan-api/README.md

-# git-lan-api
+# knowyourgit

-The API lets users find out their repository language information and the percentage of languages they use.
+The APP lets users find out their repository language information and the percentage of languages they use.

-The API can be used easily just by passing the username of your github account and rest all of the information will be fetched accordingly.
+The APP can be used easily just by passing the username of your github account and rest all of the information will be fetched accordingly.

-The API is hosted at : https://knowyourgit.herokuapp.com/
+The APP is hosted at : https://knowyourgit.herokuapp.com/